lingua-pupuli/docs/vscode/content/en/docs/Extension Settings.md

 #### puppet.editorService.protocol

 The protocol used to communicate with the Puppet Editor Service.
-By default the local STDIO protocol is used
+By default the local STDIO protocol is used.
+The docker protocol is **DEPRECATED** and will be removed in a future version

 Possible values: `stdio`, `tcp`, `docker`